statamic-rad-pack/shopify/docs/content/en/CMS/fieldtypes.md

 ## Disabled Input

-This allows for a disbaled text input to be viewable in the editor.
+This allows for a disabled text input to be viewable in the editor.
 This will allow you to display various data elements but not let the user edit them.
 This is useful for information such as variant stock, price, etc.